Good vs. Great Customer Service: Benefits & Steps To Success

 Customer service can be the difference between success and failure.

-While good customer service meets the basic needs of customers, great customer service goes above and beyond, creating loyal customers who are more likely to refer others to your business.
+While good customer service meets customers’ basic needs, great customer service goes above and beyond, creating loyal customers who are more likely to refer others to your business.

-This guide will delve into the differences between good and great customer service, the benefits of striving for greatness, and the steps needed to create a culture of exceptional customer service in the workplace.
+This guide will delve into the differences between good and excellent customer service, the benefits of striving for greatness, and the steps needed to create a workplace culture of exceptional customer service.

 Definitions

-Good Customer Service: This involves meeting the basic expectations of the customer.
-It includes being polite, helpful, and resolving issues in a timely manner.
+Good Customer Service involves meeting the customer’s basic expectations.
+It includes being polite, helpful, and resolving issues promptly.

 Great Customer Service: This involves exceeding customer expectations.
 It includes anticipating customer needs, providing personalized service, and making customers feel valued and appreciated.